superzazu/denver.lua/README.md

 # denver
-denver is a simple library to help you play custom waveforms through [LÖVE2D](http://love2d.org).
+denver is a simple library to help you play custom waveforms with [LÖVE](http://love2d.org).
 It currently supports several waveforms: sinus, sawtooth, square, triangle, whitenoise, pinknoise, brownnoise.

 ## How it works